 If a sports strip doesn’t sound all that appealing to you Joe Palooka was actually more of an adventure strip with comic elements where a lot of the action took place outside of the ring.
 Naturally there was a romance angle with Joe’s perpetual fiancée the extremely dull but beautiful socialite with the awful pun name Ann Howe (they finally married on June 24,1949).
 Once he became world champion he navigated high society and Hollywood and hobnobbed with such real-life celebrities as Clark Gable, Bing Crosby and Claudette Colbert.
-But the most famous celebrity ‘get’ came during one of Joe’s most memorable and longest adventures when, without being aware that once he couldn’t get out until he finished his five year hitch, Fisher had Joe join the French Foreign Legion.
-The strip was so popular that Fisher contacted White House secretaries Stephen Early and Marvin McIntyre to see if President Franklin Delano Roosevelt himself wouldn’t agree to appear in the strip to get Joe out of this mess (talk about a deus ex machina) Roosevelt appeared in two days of the strip where he interceded on Palooka’s behalf with the President of France to obtain his release.
+But the most famous celebrity ‘get’ came during one of Joe’s most memorable and longest adventures.
+Fisher was unaware that once Joe had enlisted in the French Foreign Legion he couldn’t get out until he finished his five year hitch.
+So the cartoonist contacted White House secretaries Stephen Early and Marvin McIntyre to see if President Franklin Delano Roosevelt couldn’t petition the French to release the character.
+The strip was so popular FDR agreed to have his likeness appear in two days of the strips where he interceded on Palooka’s behalf with the President of France to obtain his release.

 In the beginning like Popeye Joe was a pretty rough character, ugly and stupid who in spite of having been brought up on a midwest farm inexplicably spoke in a ‘dese and dose’ dialect.
 And like Popeye he proved to be such a hero to kids as the 30′s progressed most of his rough edges were sanded off until he became a proper role model.
 Through rigorous self improvement his grammar got better, but to show his continued solidarity with the common man Fisher had him speak in a clipped, highly irregular patois not all that dissimilar from Sarah Pallin’s style of speech.